 5 memorable Champions League ties between English clubs

-Tottenham’s stunning comeback against Ajax on Wednesday set up a Champions League final against Liverpool, who also staged a remarkable fightback to eliminate Barcelona on Tuesday.
+Tottenham host Manchester City in the first leg of their Champions League quarter-final on Tuesday night.

-Here, Press Association Sport looks at five memorable ties between English clubs in the competition ahead of the June 1 showdown in Madrid.
+Here, Press Association Sport looks at five memorable ties between English clubs in the competition.

 Chelsea v Liverpool 2004-05 (Liverpool won 1-0 on aggregate)